Hanna-Frances/Functional-Programming-In-Java/Functional Programming in Java.md

 num -> num % 2 == 0;
 ```

 At this point, you may be wondering why the types of the parameter and returned value are omitted.
 With Java being a statically typed language, it may not be very intuitive to you why this is the case.
-Yet, Lambda Expressions are indeed strongly and statically typed, even though types aren't shown, this will be explained in more detail later.
+Yet, lambda expressions are indeed strongly and statically typed, even though types aren't shown, this will be explained in more detail later.

 **Lambda Expressions vs Anonymous Inner Classes**